julian-west/dotfiles/README.md

 ![dotfiles screenshot](images/dotfiles_screenshot.png)

-Currently using n(eo)vim and zsh as main editor/terminal combo.
+Currently using n(eo)vim and zsh as main editor/terminal combo and using the [Starship prompt](https://starship.rs/).

 ## Context

 The configurations in this repository are unlikely to be suitable for every developer.

 I don't recommend you blindly install/overwrite your current configurations with this files.
-Instead, read the config files and take the bits you like.
+Instead, read the config files and take the bits you like, line by line.

 I am a ML Engineer primarily working with Python and using cloud providers such as GCP and AWS.
 These dotfiles reflect my daily Python workflow working in zsh + tmux + neovim from the command line.